hoanganh310tp3/Secure-chat-app/README.md

 ## Overview

-This is TCP server-client chat app project which comprises one server and many distinctive clients.
-A server is opend in local address and in port 4443 (The reason about define this port number is declared in Software design document).
-One or many clients are excecuted in the same local addess as server but they will use different random ephemeral ports.
-After connecting to server successfully, authentication stage is required.
-If you already have registered accounts, you can login and start chatting with other clients.
-The history of previous conversation will be displayed too.
-If not, registering is obligatory.
-You set the username and password for registration.
-Then, you have full authority to view chat history and send messages to other clients connected to server.
+This is a TCP server-client chat application project, comprising one server and multiple distinct clients.
+The server operates on a local address and uses port 4443 (the rationale for defining this specific port number is detailed in the Software Design Document).
+One or multiple clients can be executed on the same local address as the server, but they will utilize different random ephemeral ports.
+Upon successful connection to the server, an authentication stage is required.
+If you already have a registered account, you can log in and begin chatting with other clients.
+The history of previous conversations will also be displayed.
+If you do not have an account, registration is obligatory.
+You will set your username and password during the registration process.
+Subsequently, you will have full authority to view chat history and send messages to other clients connected to the server.

 ## Specification

-- This project is requied to be compatibilited with Ubuntu 22.04.
+- This project is designed to be compatible with Ubuntu 22.04.
 - The used programming language is C (GCC compiler).
 - Multiuser, multithread is required, which means one or more user can have access to use chat app.
 - Authentication (registration, login) is required for user.
 The method of authentication is session-based.
 All sessions information is saved in sessions.db in folder server.